David Trench: Colonial administration career

 Trench served as Governor of the Solomon Islands and High Commissioner for the Western Pacific from 1961 to 1964.
 In 1950, Trench became Assistant Secretary to the Deputy Defence Secretary for Hong Kong.
 He eventually held the office of Deputy Financial Secretary in 1956 and Commissioner of Labour and Mines in 1957.
 In 1958, Trench studied at the Imperial Defence College in London.

 Trench served as Deputy Colonial Secretary of Hong Kong between 1959 and 1960.
-He left Hong Kong to take up the office of High Commissioner for the British Western Pacific Territories between 1961 and 1964, but returned to Hong Kong as Governor and Commander-in-Chief of Hong Kong between 1964 and 1971.
+He left Hong Kong to take up the office of High Commissioner for the Western Pacific between 1961 and 1964, but returned to Hong Kong as Governor and Commander-in-Chief of Hong Kong between 1964 and 1971.

 His governorship in Hong Kong inherited from his predecessor an increasingly prosperous city, along with numerous social issues that came with it: water shortages, refugees from mainland China, and an alarming rise in corruption.
 After major riots in 1966 and 1967, his administration belatedly introduced some social reforms, including the establishment of City District Offices in 1968 as links between the government and the public; the legislation of an eight-hour work day, six-day work week in 1971; and the introduction of a six-year compulsory primary school education, also in 1971.